Todd Philip’s 2019 film Joker plays on good and evil, the comedy of Charlie Chaplin … and stairways. Here’s what it means.

-Why is the Joker a clown?
+Why is Joker a clown?

 It’s a tried-and-tested formula handed down from medieval jesters and made brilliant by Charlie Chaplin, arguably the world’s most beloved ‘sad clown’.

 Chaplin’s Tramp character appears in several films, including Modern Times.
 As you’d expect from the name, he’s poor, hungry and down-on-his luck.
-Terrifyingly, that makes him the punchbag for society villains – rich men with moustaches – who do their best to trample him even further.
+Tragically, that makes him the punchbag for society villains – rich men with moustaches – who do their best to trample him even further.

 The Tramp represents the best of human nature – though one heavily influenced by the American Dream and medieval religion.
 In other words: be self-reliant, be good, and “smile though your heart is aching” (lyrics added retrospectively to music used in Modern Times).